Tim Cook Confirms Apple Will Raise Prices Due to Memory and Storage Costs

 Calculating Possible Price Increases or Margin Hits

-According to research firm TechInsights, the cost of memory and storage in an iPhone 17 Pro was about $50 last year, but the same components for the upcoming iPhone 18 Pro would be about $200.
+Winkler quotes research firm TechInsights as saying that the cost of memory and storage in an iPhone 17 Pro was about $50 last year, but the same components for the upcoming iPhone 18 Pro would be about $200.
 Apple’s gross margin on hardware was 38.7% in Q2 2026, down from 40.7% in Q1 2026.
 We don’t know the iPhone 17 Pro’s specific margin—as a premium product, it’s probably higher than average—but let’s use 38.7% for illustration.
 For a 256 GB iPhone 17 Pro that retails for $1100 and has a 38.7% margin:

 - Profit would be $1100 × 0.387 = $425.